werk24/docs/werk24/docs/cli/techread.md

     usage: w24cli techread [-h] [-i] [--ask-techread-started]
                        [--ask-page-thumbnail] [--ask-sheet-thumbnail]
-                       [--ask-drawing-thumbnail]
+                       [--ask-cut-thumbnail] [--ask-part-overall-dimensions]
-                       [--ask-part-overall-dimensions] [--ask-train]
+                       [--ask-train]
                        input_file

     positional arguments:
       input_file                path to the file that is to be analyzed

     optional arguments:
         -h, --help              show this help message and exit -i, --ignore-architecture-status
                                 flag indicating whether the architecture status should be ignored (i.e. whether the request should be sent even though the architecture is unavailable)
         --ask-techread-started
-                            flag asking for a callback when the techread process has been picked up by a worker --ask-page-thumbnail    flag asking for a thumbnail for each page in the document
+                                ask for a callback when the techread process has been picked up by a worker
-    --ask-sheet-thumbnail
-                            flag asking the thumbnail of each sheet in the document
+        --ask-page-thumbnail    ask for a thumbnail for each page in the document --ask-sheet-thumbnail
-    --ask-drawing-thumbnail
-                            flag asking the thumbnail of each drawing of each sheet in the document
+                                ask for a thumbnail of each sheet in the document --ask-cut-thumbnail     ask for a thumbnail of each cut of each sheet in the document
         --ask-part-overall-dimensions
-                            flag asking the thumbnail of each drawing of each sheet in the document
+                                ask for the overall dimensions of each part.
+The API will return the x,y,z dimensions as well as an enum indicating the shape
-    --ask-train             flag asking the the API to use the document solely for training
+        --ask-train             ask the the API to use the document solely for training.
+This is mainly used for internal purposes, but your are invited to submit additional files if you want to help us improve our system.
+Your will not be charged for these requests (but you'll also not get a response)

 ## Ignore Architecture Status